storj/edge/cmd/authservice-admin/README.md

 $ authservice-admin record show jwaohtj3dhixxfpzhwj522x7z3pb --certs-dir ~/.authservice-admin/certs --node-addresses node1:20004,node2:20004
 ```

 If running a command to modify a record, all nodes should be listed in the `--node-addresses` flag so the record is updated simultaneously on all the nodes.
-For `record show` commands, all node addresses will be consulted, but only one response will be used.
+For `record show` commands, only the first node address will be consulted.

 ### Commands